OmniDexFinance/omnidex-lending/README.md

 ## Documentation

-The documentation of OmniDex Lending V1 is in the following [OmniDex Lending V1 documentation](https://docs.omnidex.finance/developers/v/1.0/) link.
+The documentation of OmniDex Lending V1 is in the following [OmniDex Lending V1 documentation](https://omnidex-1.gitbook.io/omnidex/products/lending) link.
 At the documentation you can learn more about the protocol, see the contract interfaces, integration guides and audits.

-For getting the latest contracts addresses, please check the [Deployed contracts](https://docs.omnidex.finance/developers/v/1.0/deployed-contracts/deployed-contracts) page at the documentation to stay up to date.

 OmniDex Lending is a fork of Aave Protocol V2 and as such a more detailed and technical description of the protocol can be found in this repository, [here](./aave-v2-whitepaper.pdf)